Promote patient engagement and healthy outcomes, and improve your bottom line.

 A course manual is provided.
 No supplementary materials are required.

-Practice Management Institute® (PMI) teaches physicians and their staffs how to properly navigate complex healthcare issues and secure every dollar rightfully due.
+Practice Management Institute® (PMI) teaches physicians and their staff how to properly navigate complex healthcare issues and secure every dollar rightfully due.
 PMI programs focus on solutions for coding, reimbursement, compliance and practice productivity.
 These training programs have been hosted in leading hospitals,

 societies and colleges across the U.S. for more than 30 years.